Trip info

 - Information Management System (TIMS) card: NPR 2,000 per person.

-What preparations are required for the Makalu trek?
+What preparations are required for the Makalu Base Camp Trek?

 How to reach the starting point of the Makalu Base Camp trek (replaced)